OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 source compile_geos.sh
 ```

-This script orchestrates the compilation process by calling other scripts in a defined order.
+This script orchestrates the compilation process by calling other scripts in a defined order:
 1. Clone the Sources
 2. Compile TPLs
 3. Compile GEOS